 Mathematics Mastery provides an additional 30 coaching lessons that are intended to run alongside the Mastery scheme of work.
 These additional sessions are designed to support students with core concepts and number work.
-They will be delivered in small groups (maximum of 4 students) by a Mathematics Specialist Teaching Assistant.
+They are delivered in small groups (maximum of 4 students) by a Mathematics Specialist Teaching Assistant.

 Funding Allocation 2019-20: £21,500

-In 2019-20 spending is directly on improvement packages, as outlined above, for both literacy and numeracy, run through the maths and English departments.
+In 2019-20 spending went directly on improvement packages, as outlined above, for both literacy and numeracy, run through the maths and English departments.

-In Literacy, of the 12 students targeted for ‘Fresh Start’, 75% completed Year 7 on or above their English Language ‘pathway’ target.
+In literacy, of the 19 students with the lowest scaled scores upon entry, 18 (95%) completed Year 7 on or above their English Language ‘pathway’ target.

-In Numeracy, of the 29 students scoring below 94 in their mathematics scaled score at key stage 2, 76% completed Year 7 on or above their mathematics ‘pathway’ target.
+In Numeracy, of the 20 students with the lowest scaled scores upon entry, 15 (75%) completed Year 7 on or above their mathematics ‘pathway’ target.